Tomographic reconstruction of a disease transmission landscape via GPS recorded random paths: Regularization of GLM with total variation and the quantile universal threshold

 When the number of recorded deer is small and the field's mapping is finely discretized, we are in the $p>n$ situation, however.
 To allow testing whether $n>p$ or not, we propose the TV-test~\citep{threshtest2022} and based on total variation smoothing~\citep{sardy2019}.
 The TV penalty term in~\eqref{eq:tv} is zero for the constant infectious propensity.
 Hence, given $\alpha\in(0,1)$, the test function

 tests $H_0$ at level $\alpha$.
 One expects the TV-test to be more powerful than the likelihood ratio test for smooth (spatially homogeneous) alternative hypotheses~\citep{threshtest2022}.
-A Monte Carlo simulation confirms it in Appendix~\ref{subsct:test}.
+A Monte Carlo simulation confirms (See Supplementary materials).
 As a side product, when the test is not rejected for some level~$\alpha$ means that the solution to~\eqref{eq:tv} for $\lambda=\lambda^{\rm QUT}_\alpha$ is a constant propensity map without having to solve~\eqref{eq:tv}.